Entries by Sandy Swegel

 Harvesting Melons

 Heirloom Vegetable Seeds by Sandy Swegel My gardening buddies had an ice tea party at a nearby market farm this week.
 Long hot summer days are ripening melons and we were eager to do some taste testing, but how do you know when melons are ripe?
 They all look great.
 They have a good size.
-We were crouching […]
+We […]

 My Squash is Wilting